 Each with their own label from scrapbook stickers (I scrapbooked many years ago and never got rid of anything…BONUS!)

 Organizing huge lots of toys and accessories doesn’t look like a huge task, but it is!
 It has taken several years to grow this crazy collection.
-I now have artic boxes, regular plurals, irregular plurals, object function and identification, role play and am working on a few new ones I hope to show you in the near future!
+For instance, I have artic boxes, regular plurals, irregular plurals, object function and identification, role play and am working on a few new ones I hope to show you in the near future!
 The objects can be used in countless ways.
 And the best part, children can use them to meet their goals and have FUN!
 No boredom here!
 Last week I even had 1st graders “digging” the objects and have had 3rd and 4th graders request this.
 Why?
 Because it isn’t a flash card or worksheet.
 It isn’t 2 dimensional.
 Objects give physical cues to our friends who are kinesthetic learners.
-They can use their imagination.
-They can learn social language.
-They can pair an image with their goal and carry-over into real life.
+They can use their imagination, learn social language, and pair an image with their goal and carry-over into real life.
 The uses are endless.
 Why does it help you?
 Because you can actually address multiple goals with one activity.

 Now you know how to start a collection, organize it and hopefully you can think of many ways to implement objects into your therapy.
 Warning…even boys will play with this…and LIKE it!